Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (252) 473-2838

 It smells, sounds, looks and feels like Christmas year round at The Christmas Shop, a Roanoke Island tradition since it opened in 1967.
 Inside you’ll find room after room after room of holiday-related ornaments and decorative items plus toys, collectibles, candles, flowers, souvenirs and lighthouses.
 But this is much more than a Christmas store!
 Upstairs is a room dedicated to Halloween.
 Plan to spend some time here, as the shop seems to go on forever.
 As you wander around you’ll eventually come to the Island Gallery, which features a variety of artwork, pottery, prints, paintings, jewelry and more, much of it by local artists.
 The General Store has an authentic, old-fashioned appeal, and its Candy Counter is a great place to reminisce with old-fashioned candies.
 You’ll find fudge from Outer Banks Fudge Company there as well.
-You’ll also occasionally come upon Jeweler Ron Vick at work in the shop making his hand-crafted jewelry.

 - Corner of the Nags Head/Manteo Causeway and U.S. Highway 64